AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/upload-data-offline-conversions.md

 `Parameters:TimeZone=insert_timezone`

-Enter the account's timezone either in this location or in the "[!UICONTROL Conversion Time]" column for each row.
-Use either a) ([!DNL Google Ads only) the [supported timezone ID format ](https://developers.google.com/google-ads/api/data/codes-formats#timezone_ids) or b) the GMT offset, as indicated by + or - and the 4-digit time difference (such as -0500 for New York, +0100 for Berlin, or +0000 for Greenwich Mean Time).
+Enter the account's time zone either in this location or in the "[!UICONTROL Conversion Time]" column for each row.
+Use either a\) ([!DNL Google Ads only) the [supported time zone ID format](https://developers.google.com/google-ads/api/data/codes-formats#timezone_ids) or b\) the GMT offset, as indicated by + or - and the 4-digit time difference (such as -0500 for New York, +0100 for Berlin, or +0000 for Greenwich Mean Time).

 ### Table columns and values for [!DNL Google Ads]